 I have a plan that I know will fail.
 For no plan ever survives contact with the enemy, and there are surely enemies that I have not yet considered.
 I learn to change my plan with each inevitable failure.
 Those changes are guided by my principles.

-I will succeed, not because of my plan, but because of the principles upon which they are based.
+I will endure, not because of my plan, but because of the principles upon which they are based, and because of my experiences with failure.

 In business, as in life, we make crucial decisions every day.
 With practice, we try to make more good decisions than bad.
 But the truth is that good decisions can have bad results, and bad decisions can have good results.
 Such is the nature of life.

 Winning is not a virtue.
-It is merely the result of probability achieved through persistence.
+It is merely the result of chance achieved through persistence.
 Not everyone will win that lottery.
 The victory is not found in winning.
-It is found in the virtues we uncover as we conquer defeat.
+It is found in the virtues we uncover as we endure the inevitable defeats that life brings us.

 In the still silence of this formerly busy city centre, I have time for introspection, and a chance to analyze what sort of a person I am, who I have been, and who I wish to be.
 This is the essence of my journey.